glennpeters/autocomplete-demo-vue/README.md

 I had implemented autocomplete from scratch previously, but it's general good practice to use existing code to speed things up.

-Customized to hide the autocomplete on an empty search field.
+Customized to hide the autocomplete on an empty search field, as well as hiding with empty (post-filtered) results.

 Added fetch to SWAPI with axios.